ppy/osu-wiki/wiki/Help_centre/Upgrading_to_lazer/en.md

 So you've decided you want to give lazer a shot?
 Great!

 You can find it for download [here](https://osu.ppy.sh/home/download).
-In the near future, you will be able to switch to lazer from stable (from the `Release stream` setting) and find the download link on the osu! website.
+In the near future, you will be able to switch to lazer from stable (from the `Release stream` setting).

 ## FAQ